 The image above captures five general stages in the customer journey:

-How do you create a customer journey map?
+How to create a customer journey map #

 You can break the process of creating a customer journey map into four main steps: